peterjc/peterjc.github.io/wiki/GSOC2011_Mocapy.md

 ![Barnacle DBN
 (doi:10.1371/journal.pcbi.1000406.g002)](Journal.pcbi.1000406.g002.png "Barnacle DBN (doi:10.1371/journal.pcbi.1000406.g002)")

-In the graph, the nodes represent stochastic variables, and the arrows encode their conditional independencies.
-The shown DBN represents nine consecutive dihedral angles, where the seven central angles originate from a single nucleotide.
+The DBN represents nine consecutive dihedral angles, where the seven central angles originate from a single nucleotide.
 Each slice j (a column of three variables) corresponds to one dihedral angle in an RNA fragment.
 The variables in each slice are: an angle identifier, Dj, a hidden variable, Hj, and an angular variable, Aj.
 The angle identifier keeps track of which dihedral angle is represented by a slice, while the angular node models the actual dihedral angle value.
 The hidden nodes induce dependencies between all angles along the sequence (and not just between angles in consecutive slices).

 The original code for Barnacle, which contains an embedded version of Mocapy written in Python, can be found at